Alexiush/LOGQ/docs/logical_querying_reference.md

   }
   ```

-Also there are Not methods, that recieve input similar to With and OrWith and return [negated backtrack iterator](https://alexiush.github.io/LOGQ/logical_querying.html#negate-function).
+Also, there are Not methods, that recieve input similar to With and OrWith and return [negated backtrack iterator](https://alexiush.github.io/LOGQ/logical_querying.html#negate-function).
 ```cs
 namespace LOGQ.Extensions
 {